 I have left the remaining 9% for last because I discovered it is what I am.
 I am a Manifestor.
 In the times before the discovery of Uranus in 1781, Manifestors were the ones in charge.
 They are natural leaders in that, unlike the other 3 types, they don’t have to wait for the Universe to give them permission, they can take charge and “manifest” the change they want to see.
 They initiate where they see fit.
 After the Uranus discovery, lots of things changed I don’t have a grasp on yet, but Manifestors were removed as the ones in charge as a society didn’t want dictators anymore, but rather more of a democracy of people shaping their lives on a collective level.
 For those of us that are born Manifestors now, we live on the outskirts of the community and produce the ideas and initiate change still, but leave it to the others to put it into motion and complete it.
 The problem with Manifestors is that their energy is closed and repelling, meaning that others sense that they are not open to the energies of others so people tend to distrust Manifestors until they get to know them.
 Historically Manifestors were tyrants, enslaving others to do their bidding.
 Although that is no longer necessarily true, there is a fear of the strength the energy Manifestors put off.

 What this means for me is that as I look back on my life, I can see the big picture of how I showed up as a Manifestor.
 I go along and learn and gather information until something strikes a chord in me to take action.
 Then, with the goal in place, I go gang-busters toward it steam-rolling everything to make that goal happen.
 I am unassuming, compassionate, and friendly but when I want something nothing can stop me from getting it.
 Once I have obtained my goal, I sit back and go inward again for some time.
 I can be closed off and a classic introvert when I need to recharge from using my energy so forcefully.
 Those times can be months or years depending on how much energy I need for the next adventure.
 During my down times, I am not interested in taking charge, can focus on the mundane aspects of life, and can be somewhat boring just taking in knowledge and not getting excited about anything.
 Then, all of a sudden, BOOM!
 I have a goal to accomplish and all of life changes and everything in me explodes in the direction of my goal and I become an extrovert pushing toward my goal with the ferocity of a volcano.
-It cannot be explained to other types, whose energy is more consistent and reliable.

 One of the problems with the world not understanding the different types is that everyone wants others to be like them.
 So growing up with nothing but Generators around me (literally every family member I have) they didn’t understand me.
 My ferocity when I dug in, my general energy of independence, and my lack of needing others in any tangible way once I was old enough to dress myself, confused and frustrated those around me.
-It is very normal for Generator parents to try to break the spirit of Manifestor children, and mine did their best.
+It is very normal for Generator parents to try to break the spirit of Manifestor children, and mine did their very best.
 What that ended up looking like was my being passive and shutting off my thoughts and feelings to people so they weren’t intimidated by my strength.
 It worked out for me to be able to live in a world of mostly Generators.
 As a child, most other children didn’t resonate with me and I had a lot of trouble making friends.
 Learning to hide my strength and show a more adaptable side to people allowed me to have good relationships in the world, which I do not regret in the least.

 The only issue I see is in my intimate relationships.
 Because I am not consistent in my nature, I can rest for quite some time in a more Yin role of compliance where I don’t need to control things.
 However, once there is something that I do want to focus on and initiate change I am quite dominating and will get downright scary when people stand in my way.
 Because my very aura is one of strength, I draw men who are more compliant types.
 However, I have difficulty respecting men who are not able to be strong during the times that I am needing to rest and recover my energy.
 I am not wanting to lead overall, I just need to be given leeway when I have a goal.
 I don’t know how to reconcile that and that will remain a focus of my meditations going forward.
 A true Yang energy man is going to be very unhappy with my closed, repelling aura because a Yang energy man needs a receptive and open Yin woman.
 Perhaps I need another Manifestor.
 When we are in our downtime we can read and travel together just enjoying life, but hopefully, we can find goals we both want to accomplish together that will allow us to become an unstoppable force for change and growth in the world.
 It would be tremendous to have a fellow Manifestor to accomplish goals with because the amount of energy needed would be divided and allow for less burn-out and possibly less down-time in between spurts.
 That, however, is just a theory.
 It may very well blow up in my face to be with another person who cannot be stopped if I am not in alignment with their goals.